mcfarljm/dlchess/docs/training-runs.md

 ## Hardware

-### Network v9

-This run was done using a refurbished Lenovo ThinkCentre mini pc with an Intel Core i7 having 4 cores and 8 threads.
+Training runs beginning with v9 were done using a refurbished Lenovo ThinkCentre mini pc with an Intel Core i7 having 4 cores and 8 threads.
 Some initial issues with overheating had to be resolved by limiting the clock speed to 2.7 GHz.
 Selfplay was done using the serial MCTS implementation with 4 self-play processes running concurrently, each using a single thread for network inference.
 Due to the use of a cache for network inference, throughput increases over the course of model training.
 At iteration v9.5, throughput was about 2.83 moves per second per process, for a total of approximately 11.32 moves per second.
 A typical self-play iteration consisting of 800 games per worker (3,200 total) took about 10 hours, followed by an hour or so for the training update and strength evaluation.

-### Network v4

-This run was done on an Amazon EC2 instance with 8 virtual CPUs.
+Earlier training runs were done on an Amazon EC2 instance with 8 virtual CPUs.
 To obtain the best self-play throughput with the serial MCTS implementation, 8 self-play processes were run concurrently, and neural network model evaluation for each process was configured to use one thread.
 Typical throughput was approximately 2.35 moves per second per process, for a total of approximately 18.8 moves per second (this was before network caching was implemented in dlchess).
 A typical self-play iteration consisting of 400 games per worker (3,200 total) took about 7 hours.
 After generating self-play data, the training update was fast, taking on the order of minutes.